Homepage of Frank van der Meulen

 Research Summary

 My research is directed to statistical inference for stochastic processes, with focus on uncertainty quantification and indirect observation schemes.
-I work on Bayesian computational aspects of inference for discretely observed stochastic processes on graphical models with particular emphasis on diffusion- and Lévy processes.
-Within Bayesian estimation for diffusions, the simulation of conditioned diffusion processes is of key importance.
-Together with Moritz Schauer (University of Gothenburg) I have developed general methods for simulating conditioned Markov processes using an algorithm called backward filtering forward guiding.
-One exciting application of the developed methods is shape deformation (ongoing cooperation with Stefan Sommer (University of Copenhagen).
-For implementation of landmark matching and template estimation, see BridgeLandmarks.
-Related to this topic, together with Marc Corstanje I have worked on inference methods for diffusions on manifolds and chemical reaction networks.
-Thorben Pieper works on inference for stochastic partial differential equations in a project jointly supervised with Aad van der Vaart (TU Delft).
+I work on Bayesian computational aspects of inference for discretely observed stochastic processes on graphical models with particular emphasis on diffusion processes.
+I have developed general methods for simulating conditioned Markov processes using an algorithm called backward filtering forward guiding.
+Applications include stochatic shape deformation, inference methods for diffusions on manifolds, chemical reaction networks and filtering methods for partically observed processes defined in terms of a stochastic partial differential equation.

 More generally, I am interested in Bayesian computational methods such as Markov Chain Monte Carlo (MCMC) and Sequential Monte Carlo (SMC).
 I have worked on piecewise deterministic processes such as the (sticky) ZigZag process.
 On a somewhat more theoretical level I am interested in proving posterior contraction rates for Bayesian procedures, for example in censoring or shape restricted nonparametric problems.